daovo/coding-guidelines/sql-server.md

 **Prefixes or Suffixes:**

 The way you name your stored procedures depends on how you want to group them within a listing.
-It is recommended that you have your procedures ordered by the table/business entity they perform a database operation on, and adding the database activity &quot; Get, Save, or Delete&quot; as a suffix, e.g., &quot;spProductInfoGet&quot; or &quot;spOrderSave&quot;.
+It is recommended that you have your procedures ordered by the table/business entity they perform a database operation on, and adding the database activity &quot; Get, Save, or Delete&quot; as a suffix, e.g., &quot;p_ProductInfoGet&quot; or &quot;p_OrderSave&quot;.

 If your procedure returns a scalar value, or performs an operation like validation, you should use the verb and noun combination.
-For example, &quot;spValidateLogin&quot;.
+For example, &quot;p_ValidateLogin&quot;.

-The use of the &quot;sp&quot; prefix is required.
+The use of the &quot;p_&quot; prefix is required.
 This will help developers identify stored procedures and differentiate them from other non prefixed objects such as tables when viewing a listing of database objects.

 **Bad Prefixes:**